connervieira/Predator/CONFIGURATION.md

             - This setting determines whether the current track will be displayed while operating in information mode.
         - `satellites`
             - This setting determines whether the current connected satellite count will be displayed while operating in information mode.
-        - `nearest_camera`
-            - This setting determines whether the current nearest traffic camera will be displayed while operating in information mode.
-            - For this configuration value to work properly, the `traffic_camera_alerts_enabled` setting in the real-time section must also be enabled.
-            - This setting will use the same database information loaded according to the `traffic_camera_loaded_radius` setting in the real-time section.
 - `max_nearest_camera_range`
     - This setting determines the maxmium distance that Predator will consider when displaying the nearest traffic camera.
     - Any cameras detected outside this range will be ignored.